 |Pull Request Commenting option||The Pull Request Commenting option must be enabled.|

 Your repository must have a default branch to compare against the Feature/Development branch,

 |Feature/Development Branch||Your repository must have a feature/development branch to compare against the default branch.|

 See the Source Control Configuration page for more details.

 PR Summary Comment

 The PR summary comment contains the summary of policy violations, affected components, and a description of the policy violations that were introduced in the PR.
 Suggested remediation for policy violations are included, if available.
 Theand icons that can be seen next to the affected components are used to indicate whether a component is a direct or transitive dependency of the project.
-For Bitbucket these are shown as text instead of icons (due to a more limited markup).
+For Bitbucket, these are shown as text instead of icons.

 The policy violation details are collapsed by default for GitHub and GitLab.
 Developers can expand them as needed.
-For Bitbucket the policy violation details are fully shown (due to a more limited markup).
+For Bitbucket the policy violation details are fully shown.

 If PR line comments are created (more details in the next section), links are added to the associated components for convenience.
 See an example below (for GitHub):